OperationSpark/first-website/README.md

     B) Give your Workspace a short description of your choice.
 It should relate to the project you are building, i.e. "My first Website" (See B).

     C) THIS IS IMPORTANT: Make sure "Hosted Workspace" is selected on the next row.
-This will allow you to paste your SSH URL from GitHub (See C).
+This will allow you to paste your HTTPS URL from GitHub (See C).

     D) Paste in the URL you copied from your GitHub repository where it says Clone from Git or Mercurial URL (it should still be on your clipboard) (See D).